digital-sector/React-Scoreboard/README.md

 # React Game
-- A game developed with the React rendering library.
+- A scoreboard app developed with React.

 ## How to get started
 - Clone the repo and run the following commands.